 A True Legacy Leader

 In 1912 Lilian "Deedie" Orr, volunteered as a member of a visionary group of citizens concerned about children's well-being and they founded CAS.
-The vision of an earlier generation came full circle in 2012 through the efforts of Deedie's great granddaughter, Alice McSpadden Williams, one of our board members, who led the effort to find CAS a permanent home.
+The vision of an earlier generation came full circle in 2012 through the efforts of Deedie's great granddaughter, the late Alice McSpadden Williams, our beloved board member, who led the effort to find CAS a permanent home.

-Alice's lifelong commitment to CAS is summed up with her latest gift: "I've made a legacy gift commitment because I want to perpetuate my annual support long after I'm gone.
+Alice's lifelong commitment to CAS included her time, her talent and her treasure and set the example for so many others to follow: "I've made a legacy gift commitment because I want to perpetuate my annual support long after I'm gone.
 I've received the most important gift of my life, my children, because of CAS and I want to do everything I can to ensure CAS lives on for our grandchildren and our great grandchildren.
 There is no other agency like CAS and we must preserve it for future generations."

 For more information call Patti Lovoy at 205-943-5333.